neondatabase/website/content/docs/manage/database-access.md

 REVOKE CREATE ON SCHEMA public FROM PUBLIC;
 ```

-Ensure that you are the owner of the `public` schema or a member of a role that authorizes you to execute this SQL statement.
+You must be the owner of the `public` schema or a member of a role that authorizes you to execute this SQL statement.

 To restrict the `public` role’s capability to connect to a database, use this statement: